- 1 The Procedure

 - If you have any important or urgent questions within the first week after surgery, you are welcome to call your doctors office at any time.

-Some Tips for Your Significant Others
+Tips for Your Significant Others

 The support of your family and loved ones can be as important to your healing as following your physician’s medical directives.
 Their understanding of the pain, discomfort, and at times, the roller coaster of emotions, that you might experience can make all the difference in having an optimal outcome.